Managing Your Mental Health Therapy Practice: How To Bill Insurance As A Therapist

 Managing denied claims

 Claim denials occur when a claim has been processed but is ultimately rejected.
-Denials can be attributed to simple mistakes or keystroke errors, or they may be linked to services provided that aren't covered benefits.
+Denials can be attributed to simple mistakes or keystroke errors, or they may be linked to services provided that aren't covered by benefits.

 Claim rejections and denials pose significant challenges for therapists.
 While it is possible to appeal a rejection or denial status, successfully overturning a decision requires supporting documents, such as session notes and treatment plans.
 These documents help to illustrate the necessity of services and enhance the likelihood of receiving payment.